YtvwlD/gophor/README.md

 - Take file size into account (don't cache if size over __)

+- Fix file cache only updating if main gophermap changes (but not sub files)

+- Add automatic truncating of subgophermap line lengths (e.g. at 70char automatically introduce new-line)

+- Adding LastLine to end of text files??

 # Please note

 During the initial writing phase the quality of git commit messages may be